sobjornstad/PSDaylog/README.md

 Metadata items are introduced by a symbol, different for each type of metadata.
 In most cases, it's easiest to write each piece of metadata on a separate line at the top of the entry;
-however, Daylog will recognize them anywhere within an entry, including in the middle of a line, so if you can integrate them directly into your text, feel free.
+however, Daylog will recognize tags and attributes elsewhere within an entry, including in the middle of a line, so if you can integrate them directly into your text, feel free.